mth229/mth229.github.io/limits.md

 More importantly for using this on a different problem, note that *instead* of a function an *expression* was used.
 (This being `(b^x - 1)/x`.)
-Symbolic values when combined create symbolic expressions which can be passed on the `SymPy` function, like `limit`.
+Symbolic values when combined create symbolic expressions which can be passed onto a `SymPy` function, like `limit`.
 To specify the $x \rightarrow c$ we have the "pair" notation `x => 0`.
 And that was it.